takenet/blip-ditto-import/README.md

 ### Dittowords TLS problem

-Some of you may face a problem with a certificate problem when running this script agains Ditto API.
+Some of you may face a certificate problem when running this script against Ditto API.
 In order to fix it you have to set the **NODE_TLS_REJECT_UNAUTHORIZED** environment variable to **0**.

 Because this is highly not recommended, you can set it just for this command execution in particular.